kwalczak80/Clonmel-Hiking-Club/README.md

 <ul>
   <li>Have a visually appealing website dedicated to hiking trips for people from Clonmel and the surrounding area,</li>
   <li>Have a website  with simple navigation, thanks to which the user will be able to easily find the information they are interested about,</li>
-  <li>Have a information in the gallery and upcoming events sections so the users can find information about the club's ongoing activities,</li>
+  <li>Have an up-to-date information in the gallery and upcoming events sections so the users can find information about the club's ongoing activities,</li>
 </ul>

 # **Wireframe**
 <ul>
-  <li>I used Balsamiq softfare to create the initial layout of the Clonmel Hiking Club webpage.
-Please find my wireframes below</li>
+  <li>I used Balsamiq softfare to create the visual layout of the Clonmel Hiking Club webpage.
+You can find my wireframes below.</li>
   <ul>
   <li>Desktop wireframe can be found <a href="assets/wireframe/clonmel-hiking-club-wireframe-desktop.pdf">here</a></li>
   <li>Tablet wireframe can be found <a href="assets/wireframe/clonmel-hiking-club-wireframe-tablet.pdf">here</a></li>